meltyourface/blank/posts/vengeful-dead/Necromantic-Ritual-for-Vengeful-Spirit-Cleansing/index.md

 Necromantic Purification Rite: The Rite of Hallowed Revenants

-Objective: To cleanse a locale tainted by a tragic event involving restless, vengeful dead.
+**Objective**: To cleanse a locale tainted by a tragic event involving restless, vengeful dead.

 Components required: